solution-loisir/markdown-it-eleventy-img/README.md

 This is pre-release software.
 There might still be API changes.
 I'm pretty much developing this plugin in the open and I'm learning buckets!

-Use at your own risk, but feel free to get in touch if you have questions, a comment or want to talk about your experience as a user.
+**Use at your own risk**, but feel free to get in touch if you have questions, a comment or want to talk about your experience as a user.

 ## Requirements